alexdrone/Render/README.md

 A Component cannot change its _props,_ but it is responsible for putting together the _props_ of its child Components.

 #### _state_

 The _state_ starts with a default value when a Component mounts and then **suffers from mutations in time (mostly generated from user events).** It's a representation of one point in time—a snapshot.

 A Component manages its own _state_ internally, but—besides setting an initial state—has no business fiddling with the _state_ of its children.
 You could say the state is **private.**

-_In Render a component can change its internal state by calling the `setState(options:change:)` function_
+_In Render a component can change its internal state by calling the `setState(options:change:)` function._

 ```swift
 struct CounterState: StateType {